-In accordance with the SORP 2009 a prior period adjustment has also been made to the 2008/09 accounts for Council Tax and National Non-Domestic Rates (NNDR).
-The SORP 2009 clarifies for the first time the agency arrangements between the Council and Central Government / Precepting Authorities in terms of collection of taxes.
+In accordance with the SORP 2009 a prior period adjustment has also been made to the 2008/09 figures for Council Tax and National Non-Domestic Rates (NNDR).
+The SORP 2009 clarifies for the first time the agency arrangements between the Council and Central Government / Precepting Authorities in terms of the collection of taxes.
 Council Tax and NNDR transactions and balances have therefore been allocated between the Council as the billing authority and Central Government / major preceptors.

-Apart from the Council's share of council tax transactions, the Council's accounts only reflect the effects of timing differences between the collection of council tax attributable to major precepting bodies and paying it across to those authorities.
-This led to a downwards restatement of the 2008/09 Council Tax debtor and creditor figures by £0.240m.
+Apart from the Council's share of council tax transactions, these accounts only reflect the effects of timing differences between the collection of council tax attributable to major precepting bodies and paying it across to those authorities.

 Under the agency arrangements, NNDR income is not the income of the Council and is not included in the Income and Expenditure Account.
 Similarly the NNDR debtor and creditor balances with taxpayers are not assets and liabilities of the Council and therefore have not been recognised in the Balance Sheet.
 The Council's accounts instead include a debtor balance relating to the difference between the cash collected from NNDR taxpayers and the amount paid to Central Government at the Balance Sheet date.
-The 2008/09 debtor and creditor balances have been reduced accordingly by £0.196m.